Oliver Cromwell: Death and posthumous execution

 Cromwell is thought to have suffered from malaria and kidney stone disease.
-In 1658, he was struck by a sudden bout of malarial fever, and spurned the only known treatment, quinine, because it had been discovered by Catholic Jesuit missionaries.
+In 1658, he was struck by a sudden bout of malarial fever, and although one view is that he may have rejected the only known treatment, quinine, because it had been discovered by Catholic Jesuit missionaries, another view is that the remedies of the time, which included an early form of quinine, were tried, but possibly not administered in sufficient quantity because of their side effects; there was even a suggestion that it was the side effects that killed him.
 This was followed directly by illness symptomatic of a urinary or kidney complaint.
 The Venetian ambassador wrote regular dispatches to the Doge of Venice in which he included details of Cromwell's final illness, and he was suspicious of the rapidity of his death.
 The decline may have been hastened by the death of his daughter Elizabeth Claypole in August.
 He died at age 59 at Whitehall on 3 September 1658, the anniversary of his great victories at Dunbar and Worcester.
 The night of his death, a great storm swept England and all over Europe.
 The most likely cause of death was sepsis (blood poisoning) following his urinary infection.
-He was buried with great ceremony, with an elaborate funeral at Westminster Abbey based on that of James I, his daughter Elizabeth also being buried there.
+He was buried with great ceremony, at what is now the RAF Chapel, with an elaborate funeral at Westminster Abbey based on that of James I, his daughter Elizabeth also being buried there.

 Cromwell was succeeded as Lord Protector by his son Richard.
-Richard had no power base in Parliament or the Army and was forced to resign in May 1659, ending the Protectorate.
+As Richard had no power base in Parliament or the Army, he was forced to resign in May 1659, ending the Protectorate.
 There was no clear leadership from the various factions that jostled for power during the reinstated Commonwealth, so George Monck was able to march on London at the head of New Model Army regiments and restore the Long Parliament.
-Under Monck's watchful eye, the necessary constitutional adjustments were made so that Charles II could be invited back from exile in 1660 to be King under a restored monarchy.
+Under Monck's watchful eye, the necessary constitutional adjustments were made so that Charles II could be invited back from exile in 1660 to be king under a restored monarchy.